 Turn right, leaving the Breakneck Ridge Trail, and follow the Breakneck Bypass Trail, which climbs a small rise.
 As you descend from the rise, watch carefully for a sharp left turn in the trail after 100 feet, marked with a double blaze on a rock and on a nearby tree.

 Soon, you'll reach a viewpoint to the right of the trail, looking northeast over Sugarloaf Mountain, with the Newburgh-Beacon Bridge in the distance.
-This is the mountain that you climbed at the start of the hike, and you can even recognize the single cedar tree at the summit viewpoint!
 Continue to descend along an eroded woods road, with the trail having been rerouted to the left to avoid some badly eroded sections.
 After turning sharply right and leaving the road, the trail climbs slightly to another view of Sugarloaf Mountain - this one, at a closer range.

 From this final viewpoint of the hike, the Breakneck Bypass Trail descends - first steeply, then more gradually - and it ends at a junction with the yellow-blazed Wilkinson Memorial Trail.
 Turn left and retrace your steps, descending along the Wilkinson Memorial Trail for half a mile to your car on Route 9D.Publication: Submitted by Daniel Chazin on 04/11/2008